 The Board of Visitors awarded $400,000 to the launch of the Seacrest Studio at Children’s National.
 The Ryan Seacrest Studio at Children’s National is the 9th state-of-the-art broadcast studio and media center to be opened at a major children’s hospital in the country.
-The Seacrest Studio will enable children while in the hospital to explore the creative realms of radio, television, new media, and educational programming.
+The Seacrest Studio enables children while in the hospital to explore the creative realms of radio, television, new media, and educational programming.
+Patients have access to the programming whether they are in the studio physically or in their room via closed-circuit TV.
 By raising a child’s spirit and tapping into their imagination this resource will encourage coping and promote healing during treatment.

 May 2014 – Cerebral Palsy Prevention Program

 The Board of Visitors awarded $700,000 to launch The Board of Visitors Cerebral Palsy Prevention Program.
 The program’s launch will allow for the accelerated testing of new treatments and rapidly apply them to babies with a high risk of developing life-long neurological disabilities.
 The program will also forge new collaborations between clinicians and researchers, and raise awareness of Cerebral Palsy among policy-makers and future philanthropic supporters.
 In part due to the BOV’s funding and partnership, Children’s National expects that new solutions will be found to protect the brain development of the most fragile newborns as well as mitigate the effects in children living with Cerebral Palsy.

 February 2013 – Genetic Medicine / Program for Personalized Pediatric Cancer Research